PivotBuddy

 What They Bring

-• Objectivity: No economic bias
+• Objectivity: No economic bias toward any particular outcome--they evaluate decisions on merit

 How to Find Them

-• VC Portfolio: Ask your VCs for referrals
+• VC Portfolio: Ask your VCs for referrals from operators in their portfolio companies

-• Conferences: Speakers often want board seats
+• Conferences: Industry speakers often want board seats and bring relevant visibility

 Compensation for Independent Directors